wisniewskikr/chrisblog-it-aws/docker-compose/springcloud-helloworld-aws-ecs/README.md

 ##### Services
 This project consists of following services:
-* **Service Discovery**: port **8761**.
-This service contains information about all services registered in the system.
-Main tasks:
-     * **Checking status**: this service can be used to check status of services in the system
-     * **Load balancing**: this service can be used by load balancers to identify services and their instances in the system
 * **Service HelloWorld**: port **8080**.
 This service provides message, port and uuid

 ##### Flow